 Why is soil so important?
 This discovery-based workshop explores soil and compost up close while making connections to the role we play in maintaining soil health.
 This lively workshop includes puppets, song and movement.
 Students will also get the chance to meet live worms and learn about the amazing work they do for the soil!

 Why are seeds so amazing?
-Explore the many shapes and sizes seeds come in and participate in a seed dissection to understand what’s going on inside of a seed, and how baby plants grow.
-Students get the opportunity to be creative and use their imagination, and learn through discovery.
-End the workshop by creating mini greenhouses to sprout bean seeds in your classroom!
+Explore how the many shapes and sizes seeds come in help them travel, participate in a seed dissection to understand what’s going on inside of a seed, and how baby plants grow.
+Students get the opportunity to be creative and use their imagination and end by planting their own seeds!

 Complete your students’ understanding of the compost cycle through an exploration of their finished compost!
 Students will get the chance to get up close and personal with their worms while discovering all the other critters that have been living with them in the bin!
 This lesson is hands on and filled with laughs.